jesselusa/ecomm-image-gen/workflow/tasks/prd-image-generation.md

 # PRD: Image Generation Feature

 ## Introduction
-This PRD defines the core image generation workflow for the E-Comm Image Gen App.
+This PRD defines the core image generation workflow for Palette.
 It upgrades the basic generation endpoint to a sophisticated multi-step pipeline that analyzes the input image, engineers a high-quality prompt, and generates production-ready product photography using Google's Gemini models.

 ## Goals
 -   Provide users with "High Quality" (Fast) and "Super High Quality" (Pro) generation options.